Should There Be Iron In Your Well Water?

 - Tannin filters: Organically bound iron can be harder to remove.
 The CareSoft Pro® Tannin Filter uses a unique resin to absorb the tannin-bound iron.

 - Ozone generator: An ozone generator is a chemical-free option to address iron bacteria.
 Ozone is a natural disinfectant.
-Our IonPro air-injected filters are capable of creating it by pulling in oxygen (O2) and zapping it with an electrical current to form ozone (O3) – just like lightning does during a storm.
+Our IonPro air-injected filters can create it by pulling in oxygen (O2) and zapping it with an electrical current to form ozone (O3) – just like lightning does during a storm.

 Every well system and water source is unique.
-A local authorized WaterCare water treatment expert who understands the water quality issues in your region can help recommend the right filtration and treatment methods for your home.
-Contact your dealer today for a complimentary consultation!
+Get recommendations on suitable filtration and treatment methods for your home by hiring a local authorized WaterCare water treatment expert who understands the water quality issues in your region.
+Contact your WaterCare dealer today for a complimentary consultation!